Lapin0t/phd-manuscript/main/01_introduction.typ

 A term $P$ can now be interpreted as a strategy by embeding it as the initial active state $sact(P, epsilon, {})$.
-Then, strategies are considered equivalent when they are _bisimilar_, which in this case essentially means that they have the same set of _traces_, that is, the infinite sequences of moves obtained by unfolding any possible transition starting from the initial state.
+Then, strategies are considered equivalent when they are _bisimilar_, which in this case essentially means that they have the same set of _traces_ #guil[since the transition system is deterministic], that is, the infinite sequences of moves obtained by unfolding any possible transition starting from the initial state.
 The primary task to make sure the model is sensible is to prove that for the above given strategy, when two terms are bisimilar, then they are observationally equivalent---a